 If you don’t carry cash, you can try mobile savings apps that make automatic transfers based on your anticipated transactions.
 Some banks have cash back rewards for purchases to certain restaurants and stores.
 Instead of spending them, add them to your savings to increase your savings rate.

 When you’ve reached your max for what you can save and need opportunities to set aside more, finding a side hustle is a great option to earn additional income.
 By taking advantage of a side hustle, you can put the money you make into your emergency fund.

 It’s easy to start building your emergency fund, but to continue to do consistently is the hard part, so start small and aim high.

 Be sure to regularly check your emergency fund.
-This can mean getting balance notifications sent to your email or phone or going to your nearest banking center.
+This can mean getting balance notifications sent to your email or phone or using online banking or our mobile app.
 Monitoring your progress can encourage you to keep going and stick with those healthy habits.